Listen to this article

 3. The Emotional Decision

-The story of the emotional investor: David, a 35-year-old investor, sold his best-performing stock during a market downturn💡 Definition:20%+ sustained market decline from recent peak.
+Fear and greed are the enemies of a good investor.
+Panic-selling during a market downturn💡 Definition:20%+ sustained market decline from recent peak.
 Characterized by fear, pessimism, and falling prices.
-Buying opportunity for long-term investors. because he was scared, missing out on the recovery.
+Buying opportunity for long-term investors. or chasing a stock that's already shot up are sure ways to hurt your returns.

 4. The Confirmation Bias

-The key to success: Start with companies you understand, follow a systematic analysis process, and always consider the risks.
-With proper analysis, you can make informed investment decisions that build wealth over time.
+The path to better returns begins with better decisions.
+Start with companies you understand, follow a clear process, and always know the risks.
+That's how you build real wealth over time.

 See what our calculators can do for you